Radiologic Technologists, or

 for all students for whom English is a second language

-- Job shadowing experience: It is highly recommended that all applicants shadow a Radiologic Technologist for 6-8 hours in a hospital or imaging
+- Job shadowing experience: It is required that all applicants shadow a Radiologic Technologist for 6-8 hours in a hospital or imaging

 center and submit the appropriate form for

 - Prior to the student's first semester, a child abuse clearance and criminal history background check must be

 completed.
 Once accepted to the program, students must provide proof of the

 following medical and legal clearances (or of application in progress): a